Effectiveness of Personal Protective Equipment for Healthcare Workers Caring for Patients with Filovirus Disease: A Rapid Review

 Insufficient evidence exists to draw conclusions regarding the comparative effectiveness of various types of personal protective equipment.
 Additional research is urgently needed to determine optimal PPE for health care workers caring for patients with filovirus.

 A rapid review, guided by a protocol, was conducted to inform development of the World Health Organization’s guideline on personal protective equipment in the context of the ongoing (2013–present) Western African filovirus disease outbreak, with a focus on health care workers directly caring for patients with Ebola or Marburg virus diseases.
 This review includes a section titled ‘Implications for policy and practice’ which details some specific strategies that could be taken when caring for patients with Ebola or Marburg virus diseases.

-Adults, Both sexes, Epidemic, Health, Healthcare workers, HIV and sexually transmitted infections, Infections and infectious diseases (all), Logistics, Maternal and perinatal health, Vaccine-preventable infections, Viral fevers, Zoonotic and other parasitic infections
+Adults, Both sexes (for groups of both male and female persons), Epidemic/Endemic, Health, Healthcare workers, HIV and sexually transmitted infections, Infections and infectious diseases (all), Logistics, Maternal and perinatal health, Vaccine-preventable infections, Viral fevers/VHF, Zoonotic and other pathogens